Author: Alumnus-Lawrence Jones

 Kück and Dinkel (2015) posit that biotechnology has a broad reach and thus there must exist color coded classifications to provide a categorical context for discussion.
 They touch on roughly eight classifications of biotechnology.
 One classification for discussion here is grey biotechnology which focuses on environmental biotechnology and removal of pollutants and bioremediation (p.1).
+Those wanting to learn more about bioremediation and the services that are available and technology associated with it may want to visit this site – cascade-env.com.
 There are technological advances that enable the industry in grey biotechnology such as breakthroughs in chemical engineering and development.

 Gwynneth Borges, a master’s student in the ChemBe program at Johns Hopkins Homewood and research student at the Gerecht Lab at the INBT center, publishes often in the science publication, Scientifist.
 She has recently published in Scientifist, that earth-orbiting satellites are consistently monitoring and collecting information revealing an alarming increase in carbon dioxide and of a changing climate.